 The conclusion of this wrapped sourdough bread recipe

 You need to score very carefully so that you only score the outer layer of dough.
 It’s all about being super nimble and only scoring lightly.
-You can always go over the score again afterwards.
+You can always go over the score again afterward.

 The outer layer turns SUPER crisp, and biting into a piece of this bread is so absolutely satisfying.